mavlink/MAVSDK-docs/en/guide/connections.md

 }
 ```

-> **Note** The vector contains UUIDs for all devices detected by DroneCore, including those that may no longer be connected.
+The vector contains UUIDs for all devices detected by DroneCore, including those that may no longer be connected.
-Since at time of writing there is no way to query a device to determine if it is connected, this mechanism is not particularly useful.
+You can use [DroneCore::is_connected(uint64_t)](../api_reference/classdronecore_1_1_drone_core.html#classdronecore_1_1_drone_core_1a2f78c2263df997d38cf508e327fcde23) to determine if the device with a particular UUID is connected or not.
+If you're only expecting a single connection, then you can use the parameterless `is_connected()` method.

 ## Accessing Devices